adhaamehab/adhaamehab.github.io/about.md

 ---

 I'm a Software Engineer in Cairo 🇪🇬.
-I like Distributed Systems ☸️, Cloud ☁️ and Data Processing.
+I like Distributed Systems ☸️, Cloud Infrastructure ☁️ and Data Processing.

-I currently work for [Statsbomb](statsbomb.com) as an Infrastructure Engineer.
+I currently work as a Site Reliability Engineer @ [Statsbomb](statsbomb.com)

 Previoulsy, I worked for [Statsbomb](statsbomb.com) _in different role_, Floralytics and other companies.